19 OF THE BEST WATER PARKS, OUTDOOR AND PADDLING POOLS IN LONDON

 A large pool that is popular with families, it has good hot showers and a café for after swim snacks.
 You’re guaranteed a lot of fun at this swimming pool.

 TOOTING BEC LIDO

-The largest freshwater open-air swimming pool in the UK, this lido has been popular with families and stern swimmers since 1906.
+The largest freshwater open-air swimming pool in the UK, this South London swimming pool has been popular with families and stern swimmers since 1906.

 Its characterful multi-coloured changing room doors are welcoming and fresh and the café here is good too.